 The combined effect of better crawl allocation and concentrated authority leads to measurable traffic gains.

-Follow these steps to run an effective content audit on your e-commerce site.
+Follow these steps to run an effective ecommerce seo audit checklist across your e-commerce site.

 Pull your full list of indexed URLs from Google Search Console.
 Compare it against your sitemap to find pages Google knows about that you may have forgotten.

 For each URL, pull impressions, clicks, and average position from Search Console.
 Add revenue data from your analytics platform if available.
-Pages with zero impressions over 6 months are your first review candidates.
+Pages with zero impressions over 6 months are your first review .

 Before removing any page, check if it holds external backlinks.
 If it does, redirect it to the most relevant surviving page to preserve that link equity.